aragon/hack/docs/cli-usage.md

 1. It checks whether **IPFS** and a local **Ethereum development chain** (devchain) are running and if not it will start them.
 Once aragon is terminated, any IPFS or dev chain it started will also be terminated.
 2. It will **publish your app** to the local APM registry running in your devchain.
 This step executes the `aragon apm publish` internally.
 You can check the options and how the command works in depth [here](#aragon-apm-publish).
 3. Once the package is published it will **create a DAO** with your app installed.
-If you are running your app without a Kit it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
+If you are running your app without a Template it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
 4. After the DAO is created it will download the [Aragon client](https://github.com/aragon/aragon), install its dependencies and start it up so you can interact with the DAO in your web browser.

 Some available options to customize the `run` command: